In Scotland, the NHS provides pregnancy, labour and postnatal (after birth) care.

 - help you plan for the birth and the first few weeks with your baby

-The classes are a great opportunity for dads and partners to get involved too.
+The classes are a great opportunity for dads, partners or any person you choose to support you to get involved too.

 Your maternity notes

-All of your antenatal care's recorded in your Scottish Women-Held Maternity Record (SWHMR), or on an electronic system.
-If you have paper records, you’ll be given a copy to keep with you.
+All of your antenatal care is recorded in your electronic Scottish Women-Held Maternity Record (SWHMR), commonly known as maternity notes.
 You may be given an app to use instead, which links to your electronic record.

 - your test results